Germany overcome late COVID-19 crisis to dominate Australia | DW | 10.04.2021

 The goal instantly robbed Australia of their snarl, and the young German side cruised on, never lowering their intensity.
 Much had been made of facing off against Sam Kerr prior to the match, but Jana Feldkamp, a surprise starter after Oberdorf was forced into quarantine, impressively handled one of the best strikers in the world.

-Laura Freigang, comparatively a veteran with a whopping five appearances under her belt, was particularly impressed with how her Feldkamp and her fellow defenders built out of the back.

 "We said before the match we wanted to be brave and you saw it against today a top team.
-We didn’t shy away despite their high pressure, we played our game, built out of the back and it led to our success," she told DW after the final whistle.
+We didn't shy away despite their high pressure.
+We played our game, built out of the back and it led to our success," Laura Freigang, Feldkamp's second-half defensive partner, told DW after the final whistle.

 With a frustrated Kerr taken out of the match, Germany could focus on getting forward.
 First-half possession was converted into a second-half onslaught.